-Though most studies of democratization in Central and Eastern Europe have referred to the development of civil society as being a critical measure of democratic consolidation,1 the conceptual understanding of the term has altered and varied quite considerably since the onset of democratization.
-Drawing on debates within normative democratic theory and critiques of existing liberal democracy, analysts talked about the 're-birth' of civil society engulfing authoritarian communism.2 There was also an explicit assumption in much of the early democratization in Eastern Europe literature that a vibrant and efficacious civil society would be a key feature of post-communist politics.3 to refer to the development of professional interest groups and NGOs that would act as a constraint and check on state power, assume some of the functions of the overstretched state, and generally help consolidate democratic practice.4 Though the implicit assumption was that creating such a tier would enable greater participation and representation, in practice the focus quickly shifted to increasing professionalism amongst activists and turning them into partners in the policy process.
-The vision of a tier of professional associations and NGOs located on the periphery of the political elite, committed to the public-policy process, and able to assume the regulatory and implementation functions of the state was made a reality by foreign donors, who have, since the early 1990s, provided funding for civil-society development in all the post-communist states.5 By the mid 1990s there had occurred a clear divergence between how civil society was viewed during the collapse of communism and the early transition period, and how it was being interpreted in the context of democratic consolidation and by western donors.
+Though most studies of democratization in Central and Eastern Europe have referred to the development of civil society as being a critical measure of democratic consolidation, the conceptual understanding of the term has altered and varied quite considerably since the onset of democratization.
+Drawing on debates within normative democratic theory and critiques of existing liberal democracy, analysts talked about the 're-birth' of civil society engulfing authoritarian communism.
+There was also an explicit assumption in much of the early democratization in Eastern Europe literature that a vibrant and efficacious civil society would be a key feature of post-communist politics.

+However, this 'people power', or 'citizen versus state' notion of civil society was soon eclipsed in the early 1990s.
+Transitologists employed the concept of civil society to refer to the development of professional interest groups and NGOs that would act as a constraint and check on state power, assume some of the functions of the overstretched state, and generally help consolidate democratic practice.
+Though the implicit assumption was that creating such a tier would enable greater participation and representation, in practice the focus quickly shifted to increasing professionalism amongst activists and turning them into partners in the policy process.
+The vision of a tier of professional associations and NGOs located on the periphery of the political elite, committed to the public-policy process, and able to assume the regulatory and implementation functions of the state was made a reality by foreign donors, who have, since the early 1990s, provided funding for civil-society development in all the post-communist states.
+By the mid 1990s there had occurred a clear divergence between how civil society was viewed during the collapse of communism and the early transition period, and how it was being interpreted in the context of democratic consolidation and by western donors.